 It is the responsibility of the donor to count and to list the book titles to be received by the library.
 It is also the responsibility of the donor to deliver, or to arrange delivery with the library director of, the donated books as well as to cover the costs of shipping and transport.
 Delivery in person must be made during the regular work hours (Monday–Friday, 8:30 a.m.–4:30 p.m.).
-Anyone wishing to donate books should call the library director at 410-626-2550.
+Anyone wishing to donate books should contact the Public Services Librarian at firstname.lastname@example.org.

 The library reserves the right to decide the future use of all donations.
 These uses include but are not limited to the integration into our collection, inclusion in our books sales, or in some circumstances, trades with other libraries.